Schwarzam/ML-Model-dashboard/README.md

 ### This repository is separated in 3 main parts
 #### /dados
 In this folder we did all machine learning and processing data part.
 Here we ran all tests to train the model.
-This section can be skipped if you just want to implement the backend and frontend with other models
+This section can be skipped if you just want to implement the backend and frontend with other models.

 <br>
 #### /server
 In this folder we have the backend, a django application that provides all api needed to the frontend.